vinhhoxuan168/probable-parakeet/.gemini/styleguide.md

 ```

 **Rules**:
+- **ONE RULE PER REVIEW COMMENT**: Each review comment MUST reference exactly ONE rule/issue.
+If the same code location has multiple problems, create SEPARATE review comments — one for each issue.
+Never combine multiple issues into a single review comment.
 - Do NOT produce vague warnings like "this query may be slow" without specifying which join/filter is the problem, which index is missing, and what the fix is.
-- Do NOT combine multiple issues into one block.
-Each issue gets its own severity and block.
 - **Impact must be quantified** where possible: estimate table sizes, row multiplication factors, or memory consumption.
 "Millions of rows" is better than "many rows".
 "500MB heap consumed loading 2M rows of 4 columns" is better than "high memory usage".
 - **Fix must include code** for Critical and High issues.
 A textual description alone is insufficient.

-## 9. SEVERITY CLASSIFICATION GUIDE
+## 8. SEVERITY CLASSIFICATION GUIDE

 Use the following to determine severity.
 Do not downgrade severity for convenience.